rawwr-cmd/TheCommands/kubernetes.md

 serviceName: example-service - This line specifies the name of the service that incoming traffic will be routed to.
 In this case, traffic will be routed to the example-service service.
 servicePort: 80 - This line specifies the port that the service is listening on.
 In this case, the example-service service is listening on port 80.
 Overall, this configuration file defines an ingress object named example-ingress that uses the ingress-nginx controller to route incoming traffic for the example.com host to the example-service service on port 80.
 It is a simple example of how to use an ingress to expose a service to the outside world and control how traffic is distributed among the pods in the service.

+The pathType field in an Ingress resource specifies the type of routing that should be used for requests matching the specified path.
+The pathType field can be set to either Exact, Prefix, or ImplementationSpecific, and it determines how the Ingress controller will match incoming requests to the specified path.

+If pathType is set to Exact, the Ingress controller will only route requests that match the specified path exactly.
+For example, if the path is /my-service, requests to /my-service will be routed to the specified backend service, but requests to /my-service/foo will not be routed.
+If pathType is set to Prefix, the Ingress controller will route all requests that have the specified path as a prefix.
+For example, if the path is /my-service, requests to /my-service, /my-service/foo, and /my-service/foo/bar will all be routed to the specified backend service.
+If pathType is set to ImplementationSpecific, the Ingress controller will use its own internal routing algorithm to determine how requests should be routed.
+This can be useful if you want the Ingress controller to use advanced routing features, such as regex matching or path rewriting.